What every physician needs to know:

-Initial trials evaluating short course RT (25 Gy in 5 fractions) suggested increased rates of gastrointestinal complications.
+Initial trials evaluating short-course RT (25 Gy in 5 fractions) suggested increased rates of gastrointestinal complications.
 However, more recent trials have not supported these findings.
-This approach, although popular in some European countries, has not gained acceptance in the US, where 50.4 Gy in 28 fractions with concomitant fluoropyrimidine chemotherapy is the treatment of choice.
+This approach, although popular in some European countries, has been slow in getting acceptance in the US, where 50.4 Gy in 28 fractions with concomitant fluoropyrimidine chemotherapy is the preferred choice by most providers.

 Although the concomitant chemotherapy regimen used in these trials was infusional 5-FU, this has largely been replaced by capecitabine (administered orally), which has been shown to be non-inferior to 5-FU in large randomized trials.
 In contrast to the metastatic setting, no benefit is derived from oxaliplatin or irinotecan to fluoropyrimidines.
 Also, there is no role for adding cetuximab or bevacizumab in this setting.
 In select cases, after multi-disciplinary discussion, rectal cancer patients may be treated with neoadjuvant chemotherapy and chemoradiation in either sequence.